satrya070/devport/About/about.md

 ---
 # About
 <hr/>
-Just an informal about that goes a little bit deeper in my journey with learning and some personal info.
+<i style="color: #6e6e6e">Just an informal about that goes a little bit deeper into my learning journey with some personal info.</i>

 ## Education
 ### MBO (2011-2015)